 Udemy publishes many free resources for instructors, both beginners and seasoned teachers.
 It offers guides on how to create a course, build an audience and use video.
 You can even submit a test video and get feedback on your performance from Udemy experts.
 There’s also a community where instructors can learn about and share best practices.

 Brody stressed how useful these resources are and encouraged new instructors to take advantage of them.

 “Udemy does a lot to help you,” she said.
 “If you can sell your course and prove there is demand, they’ll also help you market your course.”

 When you’re thinking about what to teach, Brody recommended focusing on your most in-demand skills.
 Doing so will help you find an audience for your courses.

 “I tell people to think about what their friends ask them about,” she said.

 For example, Brody said people often asked her about how she managed to write several books a year.
 Those questions prompted her to create a course on productivity hacks for writers.
-Now, over 3,700 students have taken that class.
+Now, more than 6,400 students have taken that class.